 Text: For the past seven summers our campers at Wyldewood have been blessed by the presence of Sam Alexander.
 Each summer Mr. or Uncle Sam comes back to Wyldewood as a volunteer to work with our campers during Arts and Crafts.
 He works with many on creating some of the coolest cedar staffs ever made at camp or maybe the biggest lanyard you have ever seen.
 His designs and knowledge of his crafts are unparalleled at Wyldewood.

 But Mr. Sam is so much more than the craft guy at Wyldewood.
 He is kind, gentle, wise, compassionate and an amazing example of what we should all aspire to be.
 Mr. Sam is a great example to all those who know him at Wyldewood and outside our gates of someone who is not defined by their limitations.
-You see, Mr. Sam, was diagnosed with Polio when he was only 14 months old.
+You see, Mr. Sam was diagnosed with Polio when he was only 14 months old.
 The terrible disease left him basically paralyzed from the waist down.

 Sam first came to Wyldewood as a camper in the summer of 1957 or 1958.
-He remembers hearing that Coach Groover was worried that is limitations would make it impossible for Sam to stay as camper.
+He remembers hearing that Coach Groover was worried that his limitations would make it impossible for Sam to stay as a camper.
 Coach Groover waited outside the Old Pool House the first Sunday of the session as the young boys changed and one by one came out of the pool house ready to swim.
-It took Sam a little longer than the other boys, but eventually he emerged walking on his hands and did a flip into the pool.
+It took Sam a little longer than the other boys, but eventually, he emerged walking on his hands and did a flip into the pool.
 Coach Groover remarked to those around, Sam will be just fine.

 Sam has some great memories from his time as a camper.
-He remembers Brother Dykes, founder of Wyldewood, being a quiet laid-back man, but someone you listened to when he spoke.
+He remembers Brother Dykes, founder of Wyldewood, being a quiet, laid-back man, but someone you listened to when he spoke.
 Sam remembers cold showers, no electricity in the cabins, campers not being able to wear shorts, and date night at Harding.
-One of his most vivid memories is climbing the steps near what is today Riverside Park
+One of his most vivid memories is climbing the steps near what is today Riverside Park.

-Sam continued to camp throughout his childhood and eventually working in the craft shed during the summers while he attended college at Harding.
-After graduation Sam moved to Little Rock where he attended pharmacy school.
+Sam continued to camp throughout his childhood and eventually began to work in the craft shed during the summers while he attended college at Harding.
+After graduation, Sam moved to Little Rock where he attended pharmacy school.
 Sam worked as a pharmacist in Harrison, AR until his retirement in 2011.
 Sam and his wife, Jo, still live in Harrison where they attend the Northside Church of Christ, where Sam serves as an Elder.

-After Mr. Sam’s retirement he came back to Wyldewood to help with crafts again.
-Sam wanted to help young people grow in their spirituality and he thought back to the place where he had grown closer to God as a young man, Camp Wyldewood.
+After Mr. Sam’s retirement, he came back to Wyldewood to help with crafts again.
+Sam wanted to help young people grow in their spirituality, and he thought back to the place where he had grown closer to God as a young man, Camp Wyldewood.
 Sam remembers the sweet sound of young voices singing out to their Savior during hymn time.
-Today you can still find Sam hanging around Rec 3 long after Arts and Crafts are finished working on one of those cedar staffs while Group 1 has hymn time, listening to those young voices sing praises to their Savior just like they did in the summer of 1957 or 1958.
+Today you can still find Sam hanging around Rec 3 long after Arts and Crafts are done working on one of those cedar staffs while Group 1 has hymn time, listening to those young voices sing praises to their Savior just like they did in the summer of 1957 or 1958.

 Sam Alexander Pictures 1-4